 VRX scoring is inspired by the low-point system used in sailboat racing.
-The VRX competition score is the total of the task points for all tasks with lowest total points ranked first and others ranked accordingly.
-The task score for each task is determined by the rank order of performance on that task as follows:
+Teams will receive a task rank for each task.
+The VRX competition score is the total of the task rank for all tasks with lowest total points ranked first and others ranked accordingly.
+The final ranking is assigned based on this score, with lowest total points ranked first and others ranked accordingly.
+For entries that are classified as did not start, did not finish or disqualified for a specific task, the task rank shall be equal to the number of teams competing in that task.